Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He can't contribute to infinite jumps since his air special ends in a downsmash.
 This makes him bad for wallzipping as well.
 He actually gains a surprising amount of height during a wallzip before the downsmash and he *could* probably get over some wall with it, but the lack of steering while in air makes utilizing the extra height that much more difficult.
 Overall, you'd have to be quite desperate to consider using Dian Wei for a wallzip.

+## Guo Jia

+• Wonder / Dexterity + Solidarity

+### Good angled glitch

+Guo Jia can breach up to medium-thick walls while angled using his sprint attack.

+### Great attacking through walls

+Guo Jia's air special fires a downwards projectile which continues its arc indefinitely until it hits ground and can breach through walls.
+Close to ground it doesn't reach very far, but you can greatly extend its range if you have height.
+Like with Xiahou Yuan, with a proper setup you can use this attack to snipe officers from tens of meters away.
+The range of the projectile seems to be less steep than with Xiahou Yuan so it's easier to extend its range, although I've never measured its pure damage potential.

+His other projectiles don't seem to be able to pass through walls.

+### Good high jump

+His highest known jump is jump (sideways to a wall) -> regular air attack -> air special -> (turning back to the wall) charge air attack.
+This is enough to cross tier 1 and around 5 steps in Luoyang.

+### Average/Good infinite jump

+His air special has a quick animation, so it's fast to spam to hover inside an infinite jump chain.
+It doesn't give much height, but Guo Jia could still come in handy when paired with a better infinite jump character.

+### Good combat setup?

+Guo Jia has multiple attacks which hit at a long range or leave lingering damage effects which could help prepare for more complex combat scenarios.
+His musou in particular leaves an AoE damage field that could help in combat multi-tasking, although I'm not sure how high the damage is.
+Ground special leaves some balls which ricochet around, although this is probably less consistent.

+As mentioned above, his air special also has a near-infinite range and can be used to snipe officers at a distance, given proper setup.

+### Other notes

+Guo Jia's regular air attack has a faster-than-average falling speed.
+Knowing this might come in handy if you ever need to fall down quickly during a level.

 ## Hanzo Hattori

 • Speed / Efficacy + Vigor